bitovi/academy/src/rxjs/6-expiry.md

 @page learn-rxjs/expiry Expiry
 @parent learn-rxjs 6

-@description Apply what you've learned from previous sections to the `expiry` field.
+@description Apply what you’ve learned from previous sections to the `expiry` field.

 @body